Meghalaya State Rural Livelihoods Society (MSRLS) Recruitment 2024- Project Manager-Capacity Building Vacancy, Job Opening

 Disclaimer: Provided by the Meghalaya State Rural Livelihoods Society

-About Meghalaya State Rural Livelihoods Society: As per the guidelines of NRLM, the Government of Meghalaya has formed a state society in the name – Meghalaya State Rural Livelihoods Society
+As per the guidelines of NRLM, the Government of Meghalaya has formed a state society in the name – Meghalaya State Rural Livelihoods Society.